Home -> Seniors -> CPP Retirement Pension

 You are eligible for a CPP retirement pension if:

 When early pension is taken, the pension amount is reduced for each month that you start your pension before age 65.
 Thus, if you start your pension at age 60, it will be less than if you start it at age 65.
-Because you will be receiving the pension for an additional 5 years, and you cannot predict how long you will live, it is usually to your advantage to start it as early as possible.
-However, if you have a pension plan which provides bridge benefits from age 60 to 65, you may be best to wait until age 65 because taking the pension at 60 could reduce the bridge benefits.
-The changes in the CPP pension calculations for early take-up and late take-up also make it more attractive to wait.
+We used to say that because you will be receiving the pension for an additional 5 years, and you cannot predict how long you will live, it is usually to your advantage to start it as early as possible.
+If you have a pension plan which provides bridge benefits from age 60 to 65, you would likely be best to wait until age 65 because taking the pension at 60 could reduce the bridge benefits.
+The changes in the CPP pension calculations for early take-up and late take-up also make it much more attractive to wait.

 Consideration must also be given to the effect of your CPP income on your Old Age Security (OAS) or Guaranteed Income Security (GIS) benefits.
 Starting your CPP later means a higher income, which could increase your OAS clawback if you have high income, or reduce your eligibility for GIS if you have low income.